Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

 We illustrate the above intuition using two numerical examples where the \gap \ is positive.
-In the left panel of Figure \ref{fig:m1z0}, the optimal myopic policy is full adoption ($z_0 = 1$) because there is insufficient market thickness for volunteers in period $1$ (i.e., $cd_1$, which does not depend on $z_0$, is too small).
-In the right panel, we consider the same model primitives but with {a thicker} market for volunteers, {and find that} the optimal myopic policy is to have no adoption ($z_0 = 0$). {In the following theorem, we confirm that an all-or-nothing policy is indeed myopically optimal.}
+In the left panel of Figure \ref{fig:m1z0}, the optimal myopic policy is allowing for full adoption ($z_0 = 1$) because even completely disallowing adoption does not generate sufficient market thickness for volunteers in period $1$.
+In the right panel, we consider the same model primitives but with {a thicker} market for volunteers, {and find that} the optimal myopic policy is to disallow adoption ($z_0 = 0$).
+In the following theorem, we confirm that the myopically optimal policy is either allowing adoption for all donations or disallowing adoption.

-\begin{theorem}[Optimal Myopic Policy] Given an initial state $(d_0, k_0, v_0)$, the optimal myopic policy is either full adoption or no adoption.
+\begin{theorem}[Optimal Myopic Policy] Given an initial state $(d_0, k_0, v_0)$, the optimal myopic policy is either allowing all donations to be adopted or disallowing adoption.
 In particular,